jpfluger/examples/ubuntu-14.04/munin-server.md

 > Back to [Table of Contents](https://github.com/jpfluger/examples)

-# Munin for Graphical Statistics
+# Munin central server using nginx